The Coreness and H-Index of Random Geometric Graphs: Introduction

 \section{Introduction}

-In the context of multivariate analysis, a notion of {\em depth} is meant to provide an ordering of the space.
-While in dimension one there is a natural order (the one inherited by the usual order on the real line), in higher dimensions this is lacking, and impedes the definition of such foundational objects as a median or other quantiles, for example.
-By now, many notions of data depth have been proposed and the corresponding literature is quite extensive.
-Most of the notions are geometrical in nature, as perhaps they should be.
-Among these, for example, we find the half-space depth \citep{tukey1975, donoho1992breakdown}, various notions of simplicial depth \citep{oja1983descriptive, liu1990notion}, or the convex hull peeling \citep{barnett1976ordering, eddy1982convex}.
-Other notions of depth are not motivated by geometry, in particular the likelihood depth \citep{fraiman1997multivariate, fraiman1999multivariate}, which is simply given by the values taken by the density (or an estimate when it is unknown).
-Notions of depth are surveyed in \citep{liu1999multivariate, liu2006data, mosler2013depth}.

-{\em Notions of Node Centrality for Graphs.} While the focus in multivariate analysis is on point clouds, in graph and network analysis the concern is on relationships between some items represented as nodes in a graph.
-There, the corresponding notion is that of node {\em centrality}.
-(There are notions of centrality that apply to edges, but we will not consider these here.)
-Quite a few notions have been proposed, including the degree, the H-index \citep{hirsch2005index}, the coreness \citep{seidman1983network}, and other notions including some based on graph distances \citep{freeman1978centrality} or on (shortest-)path counting \citep{freeman1977set}, and still other ones that rely on some spectral properties of the graph \citep{katz1953new, bonacich1972factoring, page1999pagerank, kleinberg1999hubs}.
-Notions of centrality are surveyed in \citep{kolaczyk2009statistical, borgatti2006graph, freeman1978centrality}.
+In network analysis, notions of {\em node centrality} provide a way to quantify how central or important a node is within the network.
+Quite a few notions have been proposed.
+These include the degree, which is perhaps the most obvious one; the H-index proposed by \citet{hirsch2005index} to ``index to quantify an individual's scientific research output"; and the coreness or shell index proposed for the analysis of social networks \citep{seidman1983network}.
+Other notions have been proposed, including some based on graph distances \citep{freeman1978centrality} or on (shortest-)path counting~\citep{freeman1977set}; and still others that rely on some spectral properties of the graph \citep{katz1953new, bonacich1972factoring, page1999pagerank, kleinberg1999hubs}.
+Notions of centrality are surveyed in~\citep{freeman1978centrality, borgatti2006graph}, and in the reference book~\citep[Ch 4]{kolaczyk2009statistical}.